imrushi/imrushi.github.io/content/notes/go.md

 ### Functions

-A function is a group of statements that together perfrom a task.
+A function is a group of statements that together perform a task.
 Function can be used to:

-- Resuse code in multiple places.
+- Reuse code in multiple places.
 - Make code more organized and readable.
 - Hide implementation details.
-- Improve code perfromance.
+- Improve code performance.

 Functions are declared using the `func` keyword, followed by the `function name, a list of parameters, and a block of code`.
 The function body is enclosed in curly `braces` (`{` and `}`).
 A function can take zero or more arguments.